Skip to main content

 Data Reset

-If you like to reset the JENTIS Data Layer manually, you can use the following command.
-You can use this functionality to reset the Data Layer within a state.
+If you would like to reset the JENTIS Data Layer manually, you can use the following command.
+This functionality can be used to reset the Data Layer within a state.
 The JENTIS Data Layer SEND State integrates this by default.

 CODE